 10% |

 APC is committed to ensuring that exam content is accurate, up-to-date and aligned with current clinical practice by engaging with subject matter experts.
-The majority of questions developed for the CAOP® exam focus on evidence-based guideline recommendations and frequently prescribed or high risk agent(s) used in the treatment of various conditions.
+All questions developed for the CAOP® exam focus on evidence-based guideline recommendations and frequently prescribed or high risk agent(s) used in the treatment of various conditions.
 However, it is important to note that questions may include less frequently used medications, as these can enhance our ability to assess a candidate’s competency more thoroughly.

 Standard 3.1 - Develop a patient centred, culturally responsive approach to medication management